top of page

+Traditionally, survivors of the fire haven’t spoken at the reunions, but I asked the supervisor of the current hotshots if I could share the questions that continue to guide me.
 As the hotshots stood attentively in front of me, Storm King Mountain stood behind them, right in my line of sight.
-I told them:
+I said:

-I’ve learned 2 things.
+I’ve learned two things.
 The first is the importance of a moment.
 If I would have known that would be the last time I would see many of my friends, I may have appreciated the moment more deeply.
 But I was young; I thought I’d live forever.
 I don’t remember my last words to Doug, Scott, Rob, Tammy, or John.
+Now I know it can all be taken from us in a moment, so we should enjoy and appreciate each other while we can.

 And I learned that yes, life is hard.
 And we can do hard things — as long as we understand why.
 The people on your right and left are depending on you to be the best version of yourself and do what’s required, right now.